 Chargers | Don’t forget all your chargers so you can use all your stuff!

-Africa can be really dusty, so the golden rule tends to be not to bring anything that you don’t mind getting ruined.
-I’ve lost or damaged many a lovely clothing item to my Africa backpacking trips.
-But if you’re just sticking to the beaches or the cities, you can probably bring a few nicer items.
-Just remember, Africa isn’t always hot.
-It can get really cold at altitude and at night, so check the weather where you are going!
+Africa can be really dusty, so the golden rule for every day clothes tends to be not to bring anything that you don’t mind getting dirty, especially if you are travelling overland or going on safari!
+I’ve lost or damaged many a lovely clothing item on my Africa backpacking trips.

 Hat | The sun is strong, so protect your face and neck with a hat.
 I usually just bring a baseball/trucker style cap.